guidance-guarantee-programme/pension_guidance/content/pension_summary/get_an_adjustable_income.en.md

 ### Questions to ask your provider

 1. Do you offer flexi-access drawdown?
-2. Will I have to pay any fees, eg each time I take a payment?
+2. Will I have to pay any fees, e.g. each time I take a payment?
 3. How much could my pot grow or go down?
 Some providers now offer products which include guarantees.
 4. Will you charge me a fee if I move my pot to a provider that offers this option?
 5. Does my pot have any special features like a guaranteed annuity rate?